 ELIZABETH JACKMAN (d.1550+)

 Elizabeth Jackman was the daughter of William Jackman of Wing, Buckinghamshire.
-Her first husband was John Knight of Newbury, Berkshire (d.
-January 13, 1550), by whom she had two sons, Richard and John.
-His will, made July 2, 1549 and proved May 18, 1550, left her dower property in or near Newbury, including three fulling mills, and also, until Richard came of age, the profits of lands in Enborne and a brewhouse in Newbury.
+She married John Knight of Newbury, Berkshire (d.
+January 13, 1550).
+Their children were Richard and John.
+His will, made July 2, 1549 and proved May 18, 1550, left her dower property in or near Newbury that included three fulling mills and, until Richard came of age, the profits of lands in Enborne and a brewhouse in Newbury.
 She was granted Richard’s wardship.
-Her second husband was Robert Paris.
-The entry for John Knight in the History of Parliament speculates that he was Robert Paris of New Romney, who died in October 1550, four days after he was attacked and wounded by John Cheyne and others.
+The entry for John Knight in the History of Parliament speculates that Elizabeth’s second husband, Robert Paris, was the Robert Paris of New Romney who died in October 1550, four days after he was attacked and wounded by John Cheyne and others.
 If so, Elizabeth was widowed twice in the same year.

 see ELIZABETH PICKERING

 Mother Jak was probably an anonymous wet nurse hired to take care of Prince Edward.
 When her services were no longer needed to feed the infant prince, she was replaced by Sybil Hampden, Mrs. Penne, the gentlewoman who was Edward’s chief nurse (a “dry” nurse) from October 1538 to 1544.The Holbein sketch labeled “Mother Jak” is actually Margaret Gigs, Sir Thomas More’s foster daughter.
 Nineteenth-century historian Agnes Stickland suggested that Jak was short for Jackson, but offered no proof.
 Another unsubstantiated story is that “Mother Jak” haunts Hampton Court.

 see ELIZABETH BARNEFELDE